portermetrics/graphql_workspace_authorizer_transformer/README.md

 #### Structure of the function event

-When writing lambda functions that are connected via the `@workspace` directive, you can expect the following structure for the AWS Lambda event object.
+When writing lambda functions that are connected via the `@workspaceAuth` directive, you can expect the following structure for the AWS Lambda event object.

 | Key       | Description                                                                                                                                                            |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |